yarisvt/tyk-docs/tyk-docs/content/ensure-high-availability/enforced-timeouts.md

 ### Enabling enforced timeouts in Dashboard API Designer

-To enable an enforced timeout on an endpoint, simply select it from the drop down:
+To enable an enforced timeout on an endpoint, select **Enforced timeout** plugin from the **Plugins** drop-down list:

 ![Plugin dropdown][1]

-Then enter the timeout in seconds for the endpoint:
+Then enter the enforced timeout in seconds for the endpoint:

 ![Enforced timeout configuration][2]

-[1]: /docs/img/dashboard/system-management/enforcedTimeoutDesigner.png
+[1]: /docs/img/dashboard/system-management/enforced_timeouts_2.5.png
-[2]: /docs/img/dashboard/system-management/enforcedTimeoutConfig.png
+[2]: /docs/img/dashboard/system-management/enforced_timeouts_config_2.5.png